BeratYesbek/BeratYesbek/README.md

 <h1><p align="center">Hello, I'm Berat! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></h1></p>

-I graduated from Computer Engineering and Management Information Systems.
-I am currently employed as a Software Engineer at Deliveryhero/Yemeksepeti Fintech where I am part of a team responsible for the development of a state-of-the-art payment system.
-Over the course of my career, I've discovered that software isn't just an occupation for me - it's a deep-rooted passion.
+I am a Computer Engineering graduate currently serving as a Software Engineer at Deliveryhero/Yemekpay Fintech, contributing to the development of a global payment and wallet system in Turkey.
+My deep passion for software is the driving force behind my commitment to this dynamic industry.
+I constantly seek to broaden my expertise by mastering various technologies, focusing on JAVA and the Spring Boot framework.
+In addition to my coding endeavours, I actively share knowledge with the community through articles and videos on platforms like Medium and YouTube.
+Beyond the tech world,

-Previously, I found joy in exploring a wide spectrum of technologies and programming languages, focusing on Ruby, Java, C#, and Kotlin, with back-end development work primarily handled by Asp.Net core, JAVA Spring, and Ruby on Rails.
+Previously, I enjoyed exploring various technologies and programming languages, focusing on Ruby, Java, C#, and Kotlin, with back-end and mobile development work primarily handled by Asp.Net core, JAVA Android SDK, and Ruby on Rails.
 However, I now dedicate myself wholly to Java and Spring Boot, driven by an insatiable curiosity to master this technology stack.

 This shift in my focus does not denote a fixation on a specific language or technology.
-Rather, it reflects my inherent desire to constantly learn and evolve in the software landscape, so that improving my process management skills and algorithmic understanding.
+Rather, it reflects my desire to constantly learn and evolve in the software landscape to improve my process management skills and algorithmic understanding.
 As I continue to refine my skills and delve deeper into Java and Spring Boot, I'm excited about the challenges and opportunities this journey presents.
+I nurture a keen interest in Neuroscience and Psychology, finding inspiration and new perspectives that enrich my approach to software engineering.